paulobarchi/BMAStellarMasses/README.md

 This script activates the necessary environment and calls the main script BMA_StellarMass.py.

-If you already have an activated astro environment you can just run the python script:
+If you already have an activated astro environment you can just run the python script (using screen to avoid disconnection issues):

     python BMA_StellarMass.py

 ### Activating environment